temporalio/helm-charts/README.md

 ### Upgrade Schema

-Here are examples of commands you can use to upgrade the "default" and "visibility" schemas in your "bring your own" Cassandra database.
+Here are examples of commands you can use to upgrade the "default" schema in your "bring your own" Cassandra database.

 Upgrade default schema: